The ambiguous response 2D as reponse to opening 1H or 1S

 depends also on distribution.

-For instance if the responder has a flat hand
+For instance if the responder has 7HCP, 3 cards in the five-cards major suiter and a singleton,

 instead